The Yandex Initiative for Machine Learning

 The Yandex Initiative will help drive Machine Learning in Tel Aviv University in multiple aspects.
 For example by funding ML related research, supporting teaching staff and resources in ML, and supporting the Yandex Distinguished Lecture Series, where the world’s leading ML experts will visit Tel Aviv and talk about their research,.

-As part of the initiative, the Computer Science department offers a cluster of Machine Learning courses, that will provide students with the most uptodate expertise in all aspects of machine learning.
+As part of the initiative, the School of Computer Science offers an extensive program in ML expressed in a cluster of Machine Learning courses (see yedion), that will provide students with the most uptodate expertise in all aspects of machine learning.
 The cluster consists of the following courses:

 Introduction to Machine Learning (Teacher: Prof. Amir Globerson): The course provides a comprehensive introduction to machine learning theory and algorithms, including topics like: PAC learning, VC dimensions, supervised and unsupervised learning, Support Vector Machines, deep learning, boosting, PCA and clustering.